-During the fiscal year ended November 30, 2012, the Company granted 213,334 options that begin to vest based on the achievement of certain share prices of the Company's common stock at certain future dates.
+As of fiscal year ended November 30, 2013, the Company had 213,334 options outstanding that begin to vest based on the achievement of certain share prices of the Company's common stock at certain future dates.
 For market-based vesting condition options, accounting principles do not require that the market condition be met in order for the compensation cost to be recognized.
 Fair value of these options has been determined using a binomial model and is being recognized over the requisite service period, regardless if the market condition will be met.
-As of February 28, 2013 there was approximately \$111,600 of total unrecognized compensation cost related to the non-vested market-based vesting condition options that will be amortized over three years.
+During the quarter ended February 28, 2014, 200,000 options were forfeited as certain market conditions were not met by the end of the requisite service period.
+As of February 28, 2014 there was approximately \$6,800 of total unrecognized compensation cost related to the non-vested market-based vesting condition options.

-The remaining 426,666 options granted to executives and consultants during the fiscal year ended November 30, 2012 require certain performance targets to be met before vesting can occur.
-Management has deemed these performance targets to be improbable as of February 28, 2013 and November 30, 2012 and thus no compensation cost has been recognized through these dates.
+As of fiscal year ended November 30, 2013, the Company had 426,666 options outstanding that require certain performance targets to be met before vesting can occur.
+During the quarter ended February 28, 2014, 400,000 options were forfeited as certain performance targets were not met by the end of the requisite service period.
+Management has deemed the performance targets for the remaining 26,666 options to be improbable as of February 28, 2014 and thus no compensation cost has been recognized to date.
 The Company will reevaluate the probability of achieving these targets on a quarterly basis, and adjust compensation expense accordingly.
-As of February 28, 2013 and November 30, 2012 there was approximately \$616,000 of total unrecognized compensation cost related to the non-vested performance-based vesting condition options.
+As of February 28, 2014, there was approximately \$44,000 of total unrecognized compensation cost related to the non-vested performance-based vesting condition options.
 If the performance conditions are not achieved by a certain date as specified in each option agreement, no compensation expense associated with these performance based options will be recognized.
-Total unrecognized compensation cost may fluctuate from quarter to quarter as performance based options issued to consultants are marked to market over the requisite service period.